 While the number of foreclosures has gone down in the past few years, there are still great deals to be found!
 However not every foreclosed home is worth the money!
-Make sure you know what to look for so you can find a deal buying foreclosures in IN.
+Make sure you know what to look for so you can find a deal buying foreclosures in Indiana, Arkansas, California.

 Pay Cash or Get Pre-Qualified Before Making An Offer